NaChlorid/Civita/README.md

 With smart **profanity filters**, an **AI assistant**, and an automated **Question of the Day (QOTD)** system powered by AI, Civita combines powerful moderation with next-gen AI interaction.

 ---

+## What civita means?
+On a good day Civita means “city,” “state,” or “citizenship.” from Latin, on a bad day, it means Idiotic Truckload of Shit

 ## ✨ Features
 - 🔧 **Moderation Tools**